-For more information about how Chinese Medicine can help, please see our website at https://balancetcm.co.nz/traditional-chinese-medicine-hamilton/.
+For more information about how Chinese Medicine treatments like acupuncture can help you, please see our website at https://balancetcm.co.nz/traditional-chinese-medicine-hamilton/.

-For videos about neuropathy and Chinese Medicine, see our website page at https://balancetcm.co.nz/category/a-z-diseases/neuropathy/.
+For information about neuropathy and Chinese Medicine, see our webpage at https://balancetcm.co.nz/category/a-z-diseases/neuropathy/.

 Fill in our online questionnaire for free – and save the $135 it would cost you to do this detailed medical history in person with a practitioner.
 You can request a phone call from a practitioner after they have read your online form, or just book your initial exam for $40.
 Call us on 07 846 7956 to book, or fill in the questionnaire now.

 Anthony, K. (2018, September 18).
 Peripheral Neuropathy Natural Treatments.
 Healthline. https://www.healthline.com/health/peripheral-neuropathy-natural-treatments

 Anthony, K. (2018, September 29).
 Acupuncture for Neuropathy.
 Healthline. https://www.healthline.com/health/acupuncture-for-neuropathy#benefits

 Carey, E. (2021, October 5).
 Peripheral Neuropathy.
 Healthline. https://www.healthline.com/health/peripheral-neuropathy

 Centre of Balance Hamilton: Acupuncture & Chinese Medicine (n.d.).
 Archive for category: Neuropathy. https://balancetcm.co.nz/category/a-z-diseases/neuropathy/

 Phua, S. (n.d.).
 What Is Traditional Chinese Medicine?
 Centre of Balance Hamilton: Acupuncture & Chinese Medicine. https://balancetcm.co.nz/traditional-chinese-medicine-hamilton/